ClassicConor/UoKCSYear1ExamNotes2024/HCI (With Exam Answers)/HCI 2023 Paper/HCI 2023 Answers.typ

 ]

 The type of forcing function being used in this scenario is an interlock forcing function.
-An interlock forcing function prevents the user from taking an action until a specific condition is met.
+An interlock forcing function forces the user to take actions in a specific order in order to prevent errors.
 In this case, the user is prevented from taking their money until they have taken their card.